Liquid extract of dried leaf.

 Dose: Take 30 to 40 drops, 3 or 4 times per day.
-Drink plenty of water during the day.
+In severe conditions one can take up to 100 drops, 4 times per day.